-Aroused by Their Voice: Novel only: the 5th volume describes Shino's in-game voice as having a high, clear and cute sound and therefore aurally pleasing to GGO's mostly male playerbase.
-Outside the novels, she is voiced by Miyuki Sawashiro, who uses a lower voice for her.
+Aroused by Their Voice: Volume 5 describes Sinon's voice as having a high, clear and cute sound and therefore aurally pleasing to GGO's mostly male playerbase.
+For the anime and games, Miyuki Sawashiro uses a lower tone.

 Cat Girl: Her appearance and mannerisms are often compared to those of a cat.
 Fittingly, she rolls a Cait-Sith in ALO.